CreativeInquiry/PEmbroider/README.md

 **PEmbroider is an open library for computational embroidery with [Processing](http://processing.org).** Developed spring 2020 at the CMU [Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org) by Golan Levin, Lingdong Huang, and Tatyana Mustakos, with generous support from the [Clinic for Open Source Arts](https://www.du.edu/ahss/opensourcearts/) (COSA) at the University of Denver.

-PEmbroider includes embroidery machine file-writing code adapted from the EmbroidePy [EmbroideryIO](https://github.com/EmbroidePy/EmbroideryIO) project.
+PEmbroider includes file-writing code adapted from the EmbroidePy [EmbroideryIO](https://github.com/EmbroidePy/EmbroideryIO) project under its MIT License.
 Additional thanks to Chris Coleman, Huw Messie, Bryce Summers, Lea Albaugh, Dan Moore, the Processing Foundation, and the staff of the STUDIO.

 ![](images/cosa-and-sfci-logos.jpg)